ietf-wg-httpapi/idempotency/draft-ietf-httpapi-idempotency-key-header.md

 # Introduction

 Idempotence is the property of certain operations in mathematics and computer science whereby they can be applied multiple times without changing the result beyond the initial application.
 It does not matter if the operation is called only once, or 10s of times over.
-The result SHOULD be the same.

 Idempotency is important in building a fault-tolerant HTTP API.
 An HTTP request method is considered `idempotent` if the intended effect on the server of multiple identical requests with that method is the same as the effect for a single such request.
 According to {{!RFC7231}}, HTTP methods `OPTIONS`, `HEAD`, `GET`, `PUT` and `DELETE` are idempotent while methods `POST` and `PATCH` are not.